vimeo/php-mysql-engine/README.md

 ## Why doesn't it support `X`?

 This library aims to support everything its users use in MySQL, rather than every possibly feature MySQL offers.
 We welcome pull requests to add support for new syntax, sql functions, data types, bug fixes, and other features.

+## Why doesn’t it have an issue tracker?

+Maintaining open-source projects is hard work, and I don't want to make more work for me or my colleagues.

+If you want to fork the project with an issue tracker, feel free!

 ### Currently unsupported